ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/tls/index.md

 ## Host

 As explained in the [Host](../host-crd) reference, a `Host` represents a domain in $productName$ and defines how TLS is managed on that domain.
-In $AESproductName$, the simplest configuration of a `Host` will enable TLS with a self-signed certificate and redirect cleartext traffic to HTTPS.
+In Emissary, the simplest configuration of a `Host` will enable TLS with a self-signed certificate and redirect cleartext traffic to HTTPS.

 > **WARNING - Host Configuration:** The `requestPolicy` property of the `Host` `CRD` is applied globally within an $productName$ instance, even if it is applied to only one `Host` when multiple `Host`s are configured.
 Different `requestPolicy` behaviors cannot be applied to different `Host`s.
 It is recommended to apply an identical `requestPolicy` to all `Host`s instead of assuming the behavior, to create a more human readable config.